fgmacedo/python-statemachine/docs/mixins.md

 # Mixins

-Your model can inherited from a custom mixin to auto-instantiate a state machine.
+Your model can be inherited from a custom mixin to auto-instantiate a state machine.

 ## MachineMixin